Human Rights

 Even as times change, the Asahi Kasei Group’s commitment to the people of the world never changes.
 We believe nothing is more important than for diverse people to enjoy vibrant lives while respecting each other's individuality and human rights.

-We require all executives and employees of the Asahi Kasei Group, including those under non-regular employment, to respect human rights in accordance with this Policy.
+We require all officers and employees of the Asahi Kasei Group, including those under non-regular employment, to respect human rights in accordance with this Policy.
 We expect all of our business partners, including our suppliers, to understand and support this Policy.

 Our Approach